7thResonance/7thResonance-Reaper-Scripts/README.md

 Freeze Instrument - Auto bypass FX and only freeze Instruments.

 Insert FX Based on Selection - Open add FX window based on the mouse cursor postition (Track or Items)

+Control Sends of Selected Track - Allows to control send volume of many tracks at once